 - 1. Search for the desired BSL by navigating the map or using the 'Search' function in the top left of the application.

 - 2. Once you have found your desired BSL, ensure that it is selected and that the correct address is visible in the 'Address' tab to the left of the map.

 - 3. The following information for the selected address will be shown:

 - i.
 Service status

 - ii.
 Funding status and funding information (if applicable)

 - iii.
 Available Provider, Technology, and Speed Information

-- 4. To submit a challenge, select 'Submit a Challenge' in the 'Service Challenges' pane to the left of the map.
+- 4. To submit a challenge, select 'Submit a Challenge' in the 'Connectivity Hub' pane to the left of the map.

 - 5. A pop-up window will appear on screen with the option to select your 'Service Issue'.
-Select from the following list based on the service issue existing at the selected address:
+Select from the following list based on the service issue existing at the selected address (the options for 'Service Issue' may change depending on your account type (ISP, Non-Profit, Tribal Government, or Local Government):

 - i.
-Availability
+Availability Service Not Available

 - ii.
-Speed
+Availability Service Available

 - iii.
-Latency
+Data Cap

 - iv.
-Data Cap
+Business Service Only

 - v.
-Technology
+Speed

 - vi.
-Business Service Only
+Latency

 - vii.
+Technology

+- viii.
 Enforceable Commitment

-- viii.
-Not Part of an Enforceable Commitment - ix.
-Planned Service - x.
-Location is a Community Anchor Organization - xi.
+- ix.
+Not Part of an Enforceable Commitment

+- x.
+Planned Service

+- xi.
+Location is a Community Anchor Organization

+- xii.
 Location is not a Community Anchor Organization